kapilraghuwanshi/adda-imdb-demo-app/README.md

 This project was developed as a part of Adda live workshop for demonstration purpose.

+Access live here - adda-demo-imdb-app.web.app

+Note: Do not forget to add your own API in the movie-api.js page from (https://rapidapi.com/rapihub-rapihub-default/api/imdb-top-100-movies/).

 ## Available Scripts

 In the project directory, you can run: